AlexReyesHuezo/AlexReyesHuezo/README.md

 # 👋 Hi there

-I'm Alex, **web developer** from El Salvador, I like to delve into _web accessibility_ and _web security_ in my creations.
-My focus on these crucial aspects ensures robust and integral web solutions.
-I strive to deliver innovative and efficient web applications.
+I'm Alex, **software developer** from El Salvador, I like to delve into _best practices_ and _security_ in my creations.
+My focus on these crucial aspects ensures robust and integral solutions.
+I strive to deliver innovative and efficient applications.

 I am guided by these principles: _integrity_, _respect_, _collaboration_, _never stop learning_ and _not giving up_.